Contrast Between High School Diploma And GED

-- Though various jurisdictions follow different policies of testing and award different GED credentials (a diploma or a certificate), GED is a standardized test and has strict standards for passing the test.
+- Though various jurisdictions follow different policies of testing and award different credentials (a diploma or a certificate), it is a standardized test and has strict standards for passing the test.

-- The GED tests are standardized based on the levels of high school students.
-It is proved that only 60% of graduating high school students pass the GED Test at the first take.
+- The tests are standardized based on the levels of high school students.
+It is proved that only 60% of students pass this test at the first take.

 Question Types in GED

-GED Test requires that candidates are able to read, write, express unambiguously, compute, analyze, and interpret information on a level comparable to graduating students.
+It requires that candidates are able to read, write, express unambiguously, compute, analyze and interpret information on a level comparable to graduating students.
 Questions in all the five tests are designed to measure the required skills:

 - Language Arts, Reading: The test contains 40 multiple-choice questions based on literary and non-fiction texts.
 The test measures the candidates' ability at reading comprehension and interpreting.

 - Language Arts, Writing Part I and II: Part I of the test includes 50 multiple-choice questions that require candidates to revise and edit documents.
 Part II consists of an essay question on a general topic.

 The question types do not necessarily follow the same pattern and structure.
 But the purpose being the same, a high school program and GED measure the candidates' abilities and skills in similar core areas.
 While high school might provide more topics and electives to choose from, the test content of GED is almost fixed to focus on the core essentials, with slight variations owing to jurisdictional and geographical differences.
 To summarize, in case of an inability to complete high school, the test ensures that there is still a way to continue education and seek better opportunities.

 Terms and Conditions